19 May 2022

 The superannuation guarantee

 The superannuation guarantee, or SG, dictates the minimum percentage of your earnings your employer needs to pay into your super fund.
-This percentage is controlled and legislated by the Australian Government.
+The Australian Government controls and legislates the super guarantee.

 The SG can change over time so it’s important to know the basics so you can be confident you’re being paid the correct amount of super, and are aware of any future changes which might impact your retirement income.